RAF Brawdy

-RAF Brawdy is a former Royal Air Force satellite station located 6.3 mi east of St Davids, Pembrokeshire and 9.8 mi south west of Fishguard, Pembrokeshire, Wales.
-It was operational between 1944 and 1992 being used by both the Royal Air Force and the Royal Navy before the site was turned over to the British Army and renamed Cawdor Barracks.
+Royal Air Force Brawdy, or more simply RAF Brawdy, is a former Royal Air Force satellite station located 6.3 mi east of St Davids, Pembrokeshire and 9.8 mi south west of Fishguard, Pembrokeshire, Wales.
+It was operational between 1944 and 1992; it was used by the Royal Air Force (1944–1946 and 1971–1992) and the Royal Navy (1946–1971), before the site was turned over to the British Army and renamed Cawdor Barracks.

+The village of Brawdy is adjacent to the south-east of the airfield, which lies one mile inland from the north-east shores of St. Bride's Bay and seven miles east south east of St David's Head.
+Haverfordwest lies seven miles (11 km) south-east.
+Notable landmarks are St. David's peninsula, with the city of St. Davids and its cathedral, along with Ramsey Island.

 History

+RAF Coastal Command

-The Pembrokeshire base was officially opened on 2 February 1944 as a satellite station for the nearby RAF St Davids with No. 517 Squadron RAF moving in a day before with the Handley Page Halifax Mk V before changing to the Mk III in March 1945.
-The squadron moved to RAF Chivenor on 30 November 1945.
-The next squadron to move in was 521 Squadron from December 1944 until May 1945 as a detachment operating the Boeing Fortress II (B-17F).
-Between 2 February 1944 and 27 April 1946 595 Squadron aircraft may have been based here with a variety of aircraft as a detachment.
+The Pembrokeshire base was officially opened on 2 February 1944, as a satellite station for the nearby RAF St Davids, under No. 19 Group, RAF Coastal Command, with No 517 Meteorological Squadron moving in the day before.
+The unit operated with the Handley Page Halifax Mk V, before changing to the Mk III, in March 1945.
+The squadron moved to RAF Chivenor in November 1945.
+No. 58 and No. 502 Sqns used the airfield to undertake anti-submarine patrols from February 1944, while based at RAF St Davids.

-Fleet Air Arm use

-On 1 January 1946, the station was handed over to the Fleet Air Arm of the Royal Navy and became Royal Naval Air Station (RNAS) Brawdy or HMS Goldcrest II.
-It was initially used as a Relief Landing Ground for RNAS Dale.
-After the closure of Dale, it was commissioned as HMS Goldcrest on 4 September 1952 and in March 1953 the first Hawker Sea Hawk entered service with 806 Naval Air Squadron at RNAS Brawdy.
-From 1963 till 1971, Fairey Gannets and Hawker Hunters were based at Brawdy in 849 NAS and 738/759 respectively.
-The Gannets were primarily used in Airborne Early Warning (AEW) and the Hunters for advanced flying training including low-level Navigation, ground attack and air-to-air weapons training.
-The Royal Navy left in 1971 and the base was allocated to the Department of the Environment.

-The following squadrons were stationed here at various points during this period:
+The next squadron to move in was No. 521 Squadron RAF, from December 1944 until May 1945, as a detachment operating the Boeing Fortress I.